Y0ursTruly/webject/README.md

 .clients[indexOfUnwantedClient] //socket that unwanted client uses .close(1000) //terminate connection
 ```
-- *addToken*: The *correct* way to create an *authToken* that takes in a parameter *authLevel* or an optional second parameter *object* and returns the *authToken* with that level of authorisation, then a third optional paremeter of *specificToken*.
+- *addToken*: The *correct* way to create an *authToken* that takes in a parameter *authLevel* or an optional second parameter *object* and returns the *authToken* with that level of authorisation, then a third optional paremeter of *specificToken* and finally a fourth optional parameter of *nonMinimal*.
 If you do use the second parameter, an *that* object would be shared since you can share a different object per token :D
 <br>Needless to say, if you don't use the second parameter, it will default to the object chosen when the *serve* function was called
 <br>The third optional parameter is for setting an *authToken* **manually**, which adds further flexibility to this function
+<br>The fourth optional parameter is for taking off the default **minimal** sharing configuration(sharing only the difference upon change), which is faster but *not used* by versions **BELOW** 1.1.9
 - *endToken*: The *correct* way to remove an *authToken* that takes in a parameter *authToken* to remove it and close **all** connections that were to that token(yes, it kicks everyone who is connected with that token)
 - *lock*: This takes in the parameter *authToken* and will prevent further connections to that *authToken* while **NOT** removing clients already connected
 - *unlock*: This takes in the parameter *authToken* and enables further connections to that *authToken*(by default when you make a key it's unlocked)